 Emotional and Mental Health

 The University Counseling Center (UCC) provides a variety of services to our students.
-Please contact the UCC if you have a need for psychological resources.
+Please contact the UCC if you need psychological resources.
 The UCC provides individual counseling sessions, referrals, group counseling, and online resources.

 Contact the University Counseling Center at (626) 815-2109 or email firstname.lastname@example.org.